 Why is this important?
 Put simply: data issues are not always universal.
 Sometimes they exist for a subset of your traffic not covered by your traditional use cases and are tough to catch in standard testing.

-No matter what direction you go — Google to Adobe; Amplitude to Amplitude CDP, Google to Amplitude, Adobe Analytics to Adobe AEP — Data Sentinel is here to provide a path forward so that garbage in can lead to clean data out.
+No matter what direction you go — Google to Adobe; Amplitude to Amplitude CDP, Google to Amplitude, Adobe Analytics to Adobe AEP — Sentinel Insights is here to provide a path forward so that garbage in can lead to clean data out.

 Reach out for a demo — we’ll show you how we provide real-time digital data quality monitoring along with the only platform to validate visitor consent for 100% of your traffic in real-time.